thaunghtike-share/kubernetes/OpenEBS-Local-PV-Device/README.md

 Prerequisites
 <pre>
 - kubernetes cluster
 - For provisioning Local PV using the block devices, the Kubernetes nodes should have block devices attached to the nodes.
-The block devices can optionally be formatted and mounted.
+The block devices can be formatted with ext4 and mounted.
+Not LVM .
 </pre>
 Check Your Kubernetes Cluster
 <pre>